loris-fab/LSENS-Lab-Immersion/README.md

 This repository converts behavioral and electrophysiological data from **Oryshchuk et al., 2024 (Cell Reports)** into the standardized **Neurodata Without Borders (NWB)** format.
 The study investigates how sensory, motor, and decision-related information is distributed and encoded in the mouse neocortex during goal-directed behavior.

-For detailed usage and dataset-specific notes, see the full README of this repository.
+For detailed usage and dataset-specific notes, see the full README of this repository or read the internship report **<LSENS-LabImmersion.pdf>**.

 Reference: 👉 [DOI](https://doi.org/10.1016/j.celrep.2023.113618)